weichennone/myhomepage/index.md

 ## News

+* Aug, 2022: I am now TA for ECE-570, Artificial Intelligence
+* July, 2022: I served as a reviewer for NeurIPS
+* May, 2022: I served as a reviewer for ECCV
 * April, 2022: I served as a PC reviewer for CVPR workshop, Vision Datasets Understanding
 * Jan, 2022: I served as a reviewer for CVPR
 * Aug, 2021: I joined QLab at Purdue University, working with professor Qiang Qiu.